-There are currently two registration procedures to be carried out for exporters to China:
+There are currently three registration procedures to be carried out for exporters to China:

 This registration information is submitted by the SFPA to the Chinese Authorities for SFPA approved fishery products establishments.
 The current list of CNCA registered establishments can be accessed below: